PA schools allowing more sports fans after court ruling - WHIZ News

 At a news conference Tuesday, Wolf said he monitored attendance at football games last weekend — days after the judge’s ruling — and said “there were very few schools, if any, that had big, big crowds at their events.”
 He surmised that people “self-regulated” and stayed away to avoid crowds.

+She said parents at one of her daughter’s soccer games were forced to line up outside the fence to watch; inside, the stands were empty.

+“It was actually less safe than if we were inside the stadium, spaced out,” she said.

-Schools can “safely work spectators at events,” said Holly Farnese, executive director of the Pennsylvania State Athletic Directors Association.
+Holly Farnese, executive director of the Pennsylvania State Athletic Directors Association, said schools can safely host spectators.

 Athletic directors don’t want to go against the governor, she said, but “it’s really tough to tell parents they can’t come and watch their children play.”